danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 become untenable to provision devices in this manner.

 At the application level the previous section mentioned the Thing would leverage the Tortoise library.
-Tortoise accepts a variety of options but worth of note is what the `:server` configuration option passed to a `Tortoise.Supervisor.start_child/1` call may look like:
+Tortoise accepts a variety of options but worthy of note is what the `:server` configuration option passed to a `Tortoise.Supervisor.start_child/1` call may look like:

 ```elixir